Blair Witch (film): Critical response

-Josh Kurp of Uproxx gave the film a mixed review, saying "Blair Witch is scary, but it lacks surprise, and without surprise, you're left with a bunch of kind-of annoying people shakily filming themselves wandering the woods and reacting to loud noises".
+Josh Kurp of Uproxx gave the film a mixed review, saying that "Blair Witch is scary, but it lacks surprise, and without surprise, you're left with a bunch of kind-of annoying people shakily filming themselves wandering the woods and reacting to loud noises".
 Mark Kermode gave the film three out of five stars in a review for The Guardian, calling it efficient but unadventurous.
 Vanity Fair's Jordan Hoffman felt that the film was inferior to You're Next, a previous film by Wingard and writer Simon Barrett, and said that Blair Witch's "jump-scares [will] make for a fun night at the movies, but it's like chomping on White Castle hamburgers—when this creative team has previously served us a prime rib".

 Conversely, IGN reviewer Chris Tilly declared that Blair Witch is "so good it'll make you forget that Book of Shadows ever happened".
-Mark Eccleston of Glamour wrote that the film has "genuine, jarring scares...and an unsettling late surprise that makes it well worth popping to you nearest multiplex to have the holy crap scared out of you".
-Bloody Disgusting's Brad Miska was positive to the film and gave it a 4.5 out of 5 rating, and included it in his list of the "Best Horror Films of 2016".
+Mark Eccleston of Glamour wrote that the film has "genuine, jarring scares... and an unsettling late surprise that makes it well worth popping to you nearest multiplex to have the holy crap scared out of you".
+Bloody Disgusting's Brad Miska, who had previously produced the film V/H/S which Wingard co-directed, was positive to the film and gave it a 4.5 out of five rating, and included it in his list of the "Best Horror Films of 2016".

 Soundtrack

-The soundtrack was released on September 16, 2016 via Lakeshore Records, concurrent with the film's release.
+The soundtrack was released on September 16, 2016, via Lakeshore Records, concurrent with the film's release.
 The score was composed by director Wingard and produced by electronic music producer Robert Rich.